KatieHarris2397/Ollama/README.md

 # Ollama
-Creates Docker image to run chosen Ollama model
+Creates Docker image to run chosen Ollama model by setting OLLAMA_MODEL env var to whichever ollama model you would like to run